-El Nido Palawan Philippines has some of the most beautiful scenery we have every encountered.
+El Nido Palawan Philippines has some of the most beautiful scenery we have ever encountered.
 This cluster of islands is off the tip of the Palawan Island is full of dramatic rock formations and surrounded by bright blue waters.
 There are a ton of things to do in El Nido so give yourself a week in El Nido if you can.
-The town itself has enough options for food and the basics for a week long trip or so.
-Hotels range from gorgeous over the water beach huts, budget-friendly rooms, or you can even rent an entire beach front home on Airbnb.
+The town itself has enough options for food and the basics for a week-long trip or so.
+Hotels range from gorgeous over the water beach huts, budget-friendly rooms, or you can even rent an entire beachfront home on Airbnb.

 There are 3 ways to travel to El Nido: Air, boat, or land.
 We went by bus from Puerto Princesa to El Nido, which 137 miles and took 6 hours and cost only 480P or $15 USD.
 You’ll have to fly to Puerto Princesa first, which is easily reachable from most major Philippines destinations and affordable (average $40 USD) with Air Asia or Cebu Pacific.
 Click here for reverse directions from El Nido to Puerto Princesa.